 - Physical contact with an infected person: When the toddler is cuddled and kissed by an infected person, the baby would get infected too.

 The above scenarios are quite common in the life of an average preschooler.
-Keep reading to learn how to spot the infection.
+This is how the coronavirus (CoVid-19) also spreads, only faster.

 What Are The Symptoms Of Strep Throat In Toddlers?